Kompismoln/composably/README.md

 this makes it possible to inject virtual components from content, which is useful if you want to use components in your markdown (without making markdown components).

-This effectively makes SvelteKit a Static Site Generator much like Astro, Hugo and Jekyll.
+This effectively makes SvelteKit a Static Site Generator much like Astro, Hugo or Jekyll.
-For those of you who take progressive enhancement seriously: Here's your opportunity to really start from the bottom.
+For those of you who take progressive enhancement seriously: Here's your opportunity to really start from the basecase.

-The API is currently a bit unpolished, but the showcase pages and `composably.spec.svelte.ts` describe most of the functionality that this plugin provides.
+The API is currently a bit unpolished, but the showcase pages and `src/tests/composably.spec.svelte.ts` describe most of the functionality that this plugin provides.
 Feel free to clone and hack.

 ## **1. Setup**